lalvarezmat/EpiInvert/cran-comments.md

-## update 2 of EpiInvert package version 0.3.0 submission
+## submission EpiInvert package version 0.3.1

-I have received a message from the CRAN staff signaling an error when compiling the package in "r-release-macos-arm64" due to  differences in the quality of floating point arithmetic operations.
+* I have received a message from the CRAN staff pointed out  an error running ‘testthat.R’ in "r-release-macos-arm64" and "r-oldrel-macos-arm64" in version 0.3.0  due to  differences in the quality of floating point arithmetic operations.
 I have amplified the  margin of error in the estimated number to avoid this problem.

-I had not detected this problem when using rhub::check() with macOS 10.13.6 compilers.
+* I had not detected this problem when using rhub::check() with macOS 10.13.6 compilers.

 ## update 1 of EpiInvert package version 0.3.0 submission